 - 1. ESD Protection (see Preventing Electrostatic Discharge Damage, pg 3) - 2. #0 and #1 size Phillips screwdrivers.
 To avoid damaging screws and nuts, a power screwdriver is not recommended.
 Always use the screwdriver that best fits the screw in each step.
-You may need a second screwdriver for tightening certain screws (see page 32) - 3.
+You may need a second screwdriver for tightening certain screws (see page 36) - 3.
 Needle-nose pliers, 4" to 6" is ideal. - 4.
 Soft cloth or clean, soft static dissipating pad to lay cabinet panels on to avoid scratching. - 5.
 Tweezers are handy for positioning parts in cramped spaces. - 6.
-Straight-edge rule for checking clearances (see Figure 13, pg 13).
-If a straight edge rule is not available, you may use the edge of the KX3 heat sink. - 7.
-Flush cutters (or sharp knife) for trimming nylon screws to length (see Figure 31, pg 23) - 8.
+Straight-edge rule for checking clearances (see Figure 13, pg 13). - 7.
+Flush cutters (or sharp knife) for trimming nylon screws to length (see Figure 30, pg 22) - 8.
 3/16 nut driver (optional for mounting standoffs).